-Addressing the emergency shelter and transitional housing needs of homeless persons case management to ensure clients are connected to permanent housing and other resources.
-Out of 856 people served through Project Roomkey, 503 or 59% have exited to positive housing destinations since March 2020.
+Addressing the emergency shelter and transitional housing needs of homeless persons

+Ventura County has been operating non-congregate shelters through Project Roomkey since March 2020 to prevent the spread of COVID-19 and provide shelter to those who are seniors 65 and older and those with highly vulnerable health conditions.
+Local homeless service providers have been providing case management to ensure clients are connected to permanent housing and other resources.
+Out of 856 people served through Project Roomkey, 580 or 68% have exited to positive housing destinations since March 2020.
 Those remaining in non-congregate shelters have been participating in case management and working on a transition plan to permanent housing.